mrjohnmorrow/mrjohnmorrow.github.io/work.md

 ![Me!](/images/thepapertrail.png)

-[The Paper Trail](http://the-paper-trail.com) is an online, audio-visual art project I worked on in collaboration with [The Papers](http://thepapersmusic.com).
+The Paper Trail was an online, audio-visual art project I worked on in collaboration with Chicago's [The Papers](https://thepapers.bandcamp.com/).
 The Papers collected videos from all around the world via [Kickstarter](https://www.kickstarter.com/projects/1791710722/the-paper-trail-0) to go with their album, the Anyway EP.
 I worked with them to combine their music and the submitted videos to create an experience we've called a "traveling album", where you can wander the world as you listen to their music.
-It's still a work in progress so if you have issues, please file [a bug report](https://github.com/mrjohnmorrow/thepapertrail/issues/new).
+The site is no longer up, but you can view the designs [here](https://docs.google.com/presentation/d/1vpCR-hM4rZkRykzY4o7uX65_FqUhIw8FZoImRH-kfAk/) and contact me if you are curious to learn more and/or see a demo.